galenwilkerson/Linear-Threshold-Model/README.md

-# Network Cascades and Boolean Functions Toolkit
+# Linear Threshold Model: Network Cascades and Boolean Functions Toolkit

 This repository contains a Python module that provides a toolkit for working with network cascades, adjacency matrices, Boolean functions, and network visualization.
 It is designed to assist in various network-related tasks and analyses.